 Why does the National Poisons Centre collect personal information?

-Lastly, in order to improve our service and ensure a high quality of performance, NPC will occasionally contact individuals for feedback.
+Lastly, in order to improve our service and ensure a high quality of performance, NPC will occasionally contact individuals directly for feedback.

 If you choose not to provide any information about yourself, or only provide limited information, NPC will give you the best service we can using the information available.
 Anyone may choose to remain anonymous and will still be provided a service to the best of our ability.